iantrich/ChrUbuntu-Guides/Guides/Installing ChrUbuntu.md

 7.

-⋅⋅a.
+  a.
 If using the ARM-based HP Chromebook 11, Acer C7, Samsung 550 or other older generation machines run the following:

 ```
 wget http://goo.gl/tnyga; sudo bash tnyga
 ```

-⋅⋅b.
+  b.
 If using a newer model Chromebook run the following:

 ```
 curl -L -O http://goo.gl/9sgchs; sudo bash 9sgchs